 Fretboard / Fingerboard

 With guitars, the fretboard refers to the long, thin strip of wood (or laminate) that rests on the neck between the nut and the soundhole.
-The guitar strings run along the fretboard and pressing them down at any point will alter the vibrating length of the string to change the pitch of the note.
+The guitar strings run along the fretboard, and pressing them down at any point will alter the string’s vibrating length to change the note’s pitch.

 A neck does not refer to the fretboard; the two are categorized separately.
 An acoustic guitar neck is a long plank that contains the frets, nut, and some form of reinforcement.
 It is topped with a fretboard (or fingerboard) that contains fret wires and inlays (fret markers).

 Traditionally, the neck of an acoustic guitar is made from a single piece of wood (quartersawn Mahogany) and attached to the body with a dovetail joint.
-Nowadays, there are several varieties and techniques used due to cost, availability, and other consumer considerations.
+Nowadays, several varieties and techniques are used due to cost, availability, and other consumer considerations.

 Some guitars have a wider neck while others are fast and slim.
 You can replace an acoustic guitar neck if it is damaged beyond repair.
 Unless you have the craftsmanship, the process is best done by a professional or luthier (guitar engineer).